geco-bern/CMIP6ng_download/README.md

 # Small script to download CMIP6ng data

 This is a small script to download CMIP6ng data using a particular (grep) filter.
+Detailed data descriptions can be found on [Zenodo](https://zenodo.org/records/3734128).

 The focus will be on daily values of the below variables: